eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 The Digital Credentials API can address the challenges related to remote presentation flows as follows:

-- **1. Secure Cross-Device Flows**: Credential API enables  a secure transport with proximity checks for cross-device requests
+- **1. Secure Cross-Device Flows**: The Digital Credentials API enables  a secure transport with proximity checks for cross-device requests
-- **2. Wallet Unit Selection and Invocation**: Credential API enables a unified interface provided by the web browser and the mobile operating system, which can streamline this process, offering a seamless and intuitive user experience.
+- **2. Wallet Unit Selection and Invocation**: The Digital Credentials API enables a unified interface provided by the web browser and the mobile operating system, which can streamline this process, offering a seamless and intuitive user experience.
-- **3. Invocation Mechanism**: Credential API removes the need for custom URL schemes for invoking a Wallet Unit
+- **3. Invocation Mechanism**: The Digital Credentials API removes the need for custom URL schemes for invoking a Wallet Unit
+- **4. Session binding**: The Digital Credentials API allows information about a session to be embedded in a presentation request.
+At the same time the browser and the operating system handle context switching preventing session hijacking.

 ### 2.2 Relying Party - Wallet Unit interaction

-Using the Digital Credential API, a Relying Party can interact with a Wallet Unit using a website and through a browser.
+Using the Digital Credentials API, a Relying Party can interact with a Wallet Unit using a website and through a browser.

 The current version of Digital Credentials API extends Credential Management